MaartenAfschrift/OpenSim_SourceAD/README.md

 * Build the source code of the modified versions of OpenSim and Simbody that enable the use of algorithmic differentiation ([On Windows using Microsoft Visual Studio](#on-windows-using-visual-studio)).

-* Build the OpenSim code intended to be used when formulating the trajectory optimization problem ([Build external functions](#build-external-functions)).
+* Build the OpenSim code intended to be used when formulating the trajectory optimization problems ([Build external functions](#build-external-functions)).
 For instance, this code may perform inverse dynamics with joint states and controls as input and joint torques as output.
-We provide a series of examples of how this code may look like in the folder External_Functions.
+We provide a series of examples of how this code may look like in the folder [OpenSim/External_Functions](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder/OpenSim/External_Functions).
 Among them is the code used for generating the predictive simulation in the animation above.
-We will refer to such code as an external function.
+We will refer to this code as an external function.
 You should build this code as an executable.

 * Run the executable ([Run executable](#run-executable)).
-This will generate a MATLAB file, named by default 'foo.m'.
+This will generate a MATLAB file, named by default `foo.m`.
 This file contains the expression graph of the external function in a format that CasADi can interpret.
 Expression graphs are at the core of algorithmic differentiation.

 * Generate C-code with CasADi ([Generate C-code](#generate-c-code)).
 From the expression graph generated in the previous step, CasADi can generate C-code allowing to evaluate the (external) function and its derivatives.
 To generate the C-code, we rely on the code generation feature of CasADi through a few MATLAB commands.
-We provide a series of examples of how this should be done in the folder cgeneration (details below).
+We provide a series of examples of how this should be done in the folder [cgeneration](https://github.com/antoinefalisse/opensim-core/tree/AD-recorder/cgeneration).

 * Compile the generated c-code as a Dynamic Link Library (dll) ([Compile C-code](#compile-c-code)).
 This dll can then be imported within the CasADi environment when formulating the trajectory optimization problems.

-* Formulate and solve trajectory optimization problem ([Formulate and solve trajectory optimization problem](#formulate-and-solve-trajectory-optimization-problem)).
+* Formulate and solve trajectory optimization problems ([Formulate and solve trajectory optimization problems](#formulate-and-solve-trajectory-optimization-problems)).
 [In this repository](https://github.com/antoinefalisse/3dpredictsim), you can find the code used to generate the predictive simulation in the animation above.
 [At this line](https://github.com/antoinefalisse/3dpredictsim/blob/master/OCP/PredSim_all.m#L435), we import the dll (compiled in the previous step) as an external function in our environment.
 We then [evaluate this function](https://github.com/antoinefalisse/3dpredictsim/blob/master/OCP/PredSim_all.m#L1161) when formulating our nonlinear programming problem (NLP).
 When solving the problem, CasADi provides the NLP solver (e.g., IPOPT) with evaluations of the NLP objective function, constraints, objective function gradient, constraint Jacobian, and Hessian of the Lagrangian.
 CasADi efficiently queries evaluation of the external function and its derivatives to construct the full derivative matrices.

 Building from the source code
 -----------------------------